-It is hard to imagine today Claude Monet faced tremendous resistance to his work during the early years of his working life.
+It is hard to imagine today Claude Monet facing rejection as an artist, but it’s true.
+Monet dealt with tremendous resistance to his work during the early years of his working life.
 Of course, he was expressing an entirely new form of oil painting, so he might have expected “blowback” from the French art establishment until Impressionism was ultimately accepted.

 This long road to acceptance took many years to travel.
 But still, Monet persisted.
 He never wavered from his commitment to his art in the face of slow or no sales.
 The official art culture was not welcoming to what he was devoting his life to doing.
 That message is an all-too-common experience for many artists working today.

 As artists, we understand a certain amount of discouragement is inevitable in the process of artistic maturation.
 In some ways, it serves a good purpose.
 For if we are committed to this life, we will continue to work at it, improving all the time.

 Competition can be viewed the same way.
 Playing tennis with a better player makes us play harder.
 The problem for artists is the very sensitivity that fuels our creativity can cause us to take these disappointments very hard.

 “My rejection at the Salon brought an end to my hesitation [to settle in Paris] since after this failure I can no longer claim to cope. … Alas, that fatal rejection has virtually taken the bread out of my mouth.” — Claude Monet

 Facing rejection on more than one occasion can begin to feel like a general negative consensus on our abilities, our visions or our passions, which seem to invalidate our efforts before we can even get them out there.